-What is Follicular Study Scan or Follicular Monitoring
+What is Follicular Study Test or Follicular Monitoring

 Follicular Monitoring is the procedure of serial ultrasonic monitoring performed on Ovarian Follicles.
 The ultrasound helps to determine the maturity status of the eggs.
 It is beneficial as it helps in assessing the follicle growth which aids the development of eggs.
 It also helps to determine the thickness of Uterine Lining.